Installing the Google Compute Platform (GCP) Provider

 Server Sync

-Server Sync cannot be used on AWS servers – neither as source nor destination.
+Server Sync cannot be used on GCP servers – neither as source nor destination.

 Site Sync